LibertyDSNP/spec/pages/Identity/Registry.md

     function changeHandleByEIP712Sig(uint8 v, bytes32 r, bytes32 s, HandleChange calldata change) external;

     /**
-     * @dev Resolve a handle to a DSNP Id and contract address
+     * @dev Resolve a handle to a DSNP User Id and contract address
      * @param handle The handle to resolve
      *
      * rejects if not found
-     * @return A tuple of the DSNP Id and the Address of the contract */ function resolveRegistration(string calldata handle) view external returns (uint64, address);
+     * @return A tuple of the DSNP User Id and the Address of the contract */ function resolveRegistration(string calldata handle) view external returns (uint64, address);

     /**
      * @dev Resolve a handle to a EIP 712 nonce
      * @param handle The handle to resolve
      *
      * rejects if not found
      * @return expected nonce for next EIP 712 update */